qt3uw/qt3softwaredocs/README.md

 #### GUI Application: QT3Piezo

-This application is launched from the command-line / powershell.
+The `nipiezojenapy` package installs the `qt3piezo` application, which is launched from the command-line / powershell.

 ```
 > qt3piezo
 ```

 ![QT3Piezo](qt3piezo.png)

+NB: The GUI style will be different on Windows

 It should also be noted that `nipiezojenapy` does NOT block usage of the NIDAQ to other programs.
 Thus, one can use this GUI application in conjunction